skr0x1c0/xpl/README.md

 The mechanism used by `msdosfs.kext` for caching the most recently used FAT block allowed us to copy data between arbitary vnodes and kernel memory locations.
 This allowed us to develop a fast kernel memory reader / writer and also allowed us to gain root priviliges by modifying the `/etc/sudoers` file.
 (This technique could also be used to modify the user and system `TCC.db` directly without having to disable sandbox file system restrictions).

 A quick scan of kernel binary using Ghidra showed multiple occasions where callee-saved general purpose registers were used as operands for PACDA instruction.
-By developing a method to acquire / release arbitary read write locks in kernel memory, we were able to exploit one of those occasions to sign arbitary values with arbitary modifiers using PACDA.
+By developing a method to acquire / release arbitary read write locks in kernel memory, we exploited one of those occasions to sign arbitary values with arbitary modifiers using PACDA.
 With arbitary PACDA signing, we were able to assign fake small block descriptors to Blocks, which allowed us to develop a three link chain to execute arbitary kernel functions with fully controlled arguments.

 The PACDA exploit allows signing ~27 pointers per second and the kernel function calling exploit allows making ~32 arbitary function calls per second (Tested on Apple M1 MacBook Pro with kernel memory read / write provided by `xpl_kmem`.
 Kernel function calls per second were measured by calling `vn_default_error` function, since it has only two instructions).
-Eventhough the arbitary kernel memory read write exploit will work only on macOS platforms, I beleive the techniques used for PACDA and kernel function exploits can be used on other platforms like iOS and iPadOS also.
+Eventhough the arbitary kernel memory read write exploit will work only on macOS platforms, I beleive the techniques used for PACDA and kernel function exploits can also be used on other platforms like iOS, iPadOS etc.